-|This position usually requires a build with good Area of Effect (AoE) damage like Bone Spear, Spirit Barrage or Twister Wiz and huge temporary buffs like Arcane Attunement, Spellsteal, Assimilation etc. The main task is executing the damage rotation properly in order to kill trash monsters (and maybe even Elites) for progression during the Rift.|
+|This position usually requires a build with good Area of Effect (AoE) damage like Bone Spear, Spirit Barrage or Energy Twister and huge temporary buffs like Arcane Attunement, Spellsteal, Assimilation etc. The main task is executing the damage rotation properly in order to kill trash monsters (and maybe even Elites) to progress through the Rift.|

-|Rift Guardian Killer||Heaven's Fury Sader, Impale DH, Hydra Wizard||The RGK requires a build that revolves around high single-target damage often combined with fast attack speed skills such as Frenzy or Whirlwind to stack Bane of the Stricken.
+|Rift Guardian Killer||Firebird Wizard, Heaven's Fury Sader||The RGK requires a build that revolves around high single-target damage often combined with fast attack speed skills such as Frenzy to stack Bane of the Stricken.
 The main task is to finish the Greater Rift by killing the Rift Guardian.
-Furthermore most builds in this category can even help with pulling during the Rift and can finish off individual Elites or high progression monsters.|
+Furthermore, most builds in this category can also help with pulling during the Rift and can finish off individual Elites or high progression monsters.|

 |Support#1||zBarb, zNec, zDH, zMonk||The main Support role requires good pull abilities, good overall damage & toughness boost.
-The main task here is to pull monsters tightly together for the Trash Killer, drag Elite packs along, scout the map and keep up damage & toughness buffs.|
+The main task here is to pull monsters tightly together (Area Damage value) for the Trash Killer, drag Elite packs along, scout the map and keep up damage & toughness buffs.|

 |Support#2||zMonk, zNec, zDH||The second Support usually provides even more toughness and damage buffs to the group.
-The main task here is often very simple: Keep up all buffs while sticking close to the damage dealer.
-Sometimes second Support also helps to scout the map and engage enemies.|
+The main task here is simple: Keep up all buffs while sticking close to the damage dealer.
+Sometimes the second Support also helps scout the map and engage enemies.|

 The most played Supports used to be a zBarb and a zMonk because combined they had the strongest buffs in terms of damage increase and reduction.
 With the addition of Odyssey's End however, the zDH has risen above the zMonk with tremendous damage buffs!